This website has been translated from Danish to English by using artificial intelligence (AI)

 Last year, over 81% of the waste we received at our recycling centres was recycled.

-At the same time, Roskilde CHP plant converted 334,000 tonnes of waste suitable for incineration into electricity and district heating.
+At the same time, ARGO Affaldsenergi A/S converted 334,000 tonnes of waste suitable for incineration into electricity and district heating.
 This corresponds to 77,000 households' electricity consumption and 53,000 households' heat consumption.